 Now, don’t panic if you did not receive a TAM card when you crossed the border.
 We entered Bolivia two different times.
 The first time we received a card, but the second time we did not.
 If you didn’t get one at the border, don’t worry.
 Just explain that you did not receive one.

 If you don’t have photocopies, there are plenty of places to get them.
-In La Paz, there are plenty of copy shops on Calle Loyaza, just a couple blocks from the immigration office.
+In La Paz, there are several copy shops on Calle Loyaza, just a couple blocks from the immigration office.
 These shops often have signs that say “photocopias” or “impresiones.”

 Where to Extend your Visa

-If you need an extension, you can receive it in any of the major cities in Bolivia, but please note that you are not able to get a visa extension at any of the borders.
+If you need an extension, you can receive it in any of the major cities in Bolivia, but note that you are not able to get a visa extension at any of the borders.
 The two most popular cities for extensions are Sucre and La Paz.
-You can also leave Bolivia for a few days and get a new 30-day visa when you cross the border back into the country.
+You can also leave Bolivia for a few days and renew your 30-day stay when you cross the border back into the country.

 You are only able to extend your visa in the final three days that it is valid.
-This means that it is important to plan your trip around these dates to ensure you are located in one of these cities at the end of each 30-day period.
+This means that it is important to plan your trip around these dates to ensure you are located in one of the cities you can renew at near the end of each 30-day period.
 Give yourself at least a day or two to obtain an extension just in case there are any issues.

 Extending a Bolivian Visa at the Immigration Office